HomerReid/scuff-em/doc/docs/examples/HalfSpaceLDOS/HalfSpaceLDOS.md

-<h1>Photonic LDOS above a dielectric half-space</h1>
+<h1>Dyadic Green's Functions and LDOS above a material half-space</h1>

 In this example, we exploit [[scuff-em]]'s
 [support for 2D periodic geometries][ExtendedGeometries]
-by using [<span class="SC">scuff-ldos</span>][scuff-ldos] to compute the electromagnetic local density of states (LDOS) at evaluation points lying above an infinite planar dielectric interface.
+by using [<span class="SC">scuff-ldos</span>][scuff-ldos] to compute dyadic Green's functions (DGFs) and electromagnetic local densities of states (LDOS) at evaluation points lying above an infinite planar dielectric interface.

 Because this geometry happens to be amenable to an analytical treatment, we will also *check* the numerical results of [[scuff-em]] against the results of analytical calculations of the LDOS.